chloepart/LLM-Based-Personal-Profile-Extraction/README.md

 This is the code for evaluating personal profile extraction based on LLMs and countermeasures.
-Please see the manuscript [here](https://arxiv.org/abs/2408.07291).
+Please see our USENIX Security'25 paper [here](https://arxiv.org/abs/2408.07291).

+Note: the up-to-date artifact of our paper is [here](https://zenodo.org/records/14737200).

 ## Data